Car service

 In the time since the service, how often has the tyre pressure been checked?

-Tyres aren’t cheap, yet many are changed because of poor inflation, causing them to wear incorrectly and not maintain a good contact with the road.
+Tyres aren't cheap, yet many are changed because of poor inflation, causing them to wear incorrectly and not maintain good contact with the road.

 You may have saved money on the service, only to spend it on new tyres.

-"Better than getting booked for bald tyres I suppose."
+"Better than getting booked for bald tyres, I suppose."

 Imagine what the situation would be if your car was on a 12-month service schedule and you missed an entire year.